redhottomato/Server-Prosjekt/README.md

 # Server Prosjekt

-This project is a backend-only REST API developed as part of the Census Course Assignment.
+This project is a backend-only REST API developed as part of the Server Course Assignment.
 The application allows an authenticated **Admin** user to manually capture and manage census participant data.

 The API is hosted on **Render**, uses **MySQL on Aiven**, and is tested exclusively via **Postman**.